Skip to content

 Contributing to Brainfile

-Pick the repo that matches what you want to work on and open issues or PRs there.
+Pick the directory that matches what you want to work on and open issues or PRs against the repo.

 Good first contributions: documentation fixes, examples, schema clarifications.